okta/okta-sdk-dotnet/README.md

 * Manage network zones with the [Zones API's endpoints](https://developer.okta.com/docs/reference/api/zones/).
 * Much more!

+> Note: For more details about the APIs and models the SDK support, check out the [API docs](/API_README.md)

 We also publish these other libraries for .NET: